 Raw Dog Food: Make it Easy for You and Your Dog by Carina Beth McDonald

-This book covers the basics, has a great “how to”, and is a really amusing read in general.
+This book covers the basics, has a good “how to”, and is a really amusing read in general.
 This is a great book for those who like a down-to-earth approach and a reminder to keep things light and fun.
-Despite its fun and approachable style it has favorable reviews from the “who’s who” in raw feeding and veterinary sciences including Jean Dodds and Tom Lonsdale.
+Despite its approachable style it has favorable reviews from the “who’s who” in raw feeding and veterinary sciences including Tom Lonsdale and Jean Dodds.

 Give Your Dog A Bone by Dr. Ian Billinghurst